 Meridian Basement Waterproofing Company Near Me

 The right solution for your wet basement could entail doing some waterproofing activities down in your basement, concentrating on the grading and landscape areas outside your property, or maybe a mixture of the two.
-We may be able to remedy your situation without needing to have access to your basement walls at all.
+They may be able to remedy your situation without needing to have access to your basement walls at all.

 Meridian Idaho Slab Lifting Service

 Some homeowners realize a section of their cement walkway, patio, courtyard or garage floor has sunken a little through the years.
-If this has occurred at your property, we can usually remedy it by a procedure often called mud jacking or slab jacking.
+If this has occurred at your property, they can usually remedy it by a procedure often called mud jacking or slab jacking.